Serra da Estrela Natural Park: Fauna

 In terms of fauna, the presence of the bear is a thing of the past and even wolves only roam here sporadically.
-In addition to the wall lizard that is a feature of the region, other species include otters, genets, badgers, wild cats, water moles, red breasted bullfinches, Algerian wall lizards and midwife frogs.
+In addition to the wall lizard that is a feature of the region, other species include otters, genets, badgers, wild cats, water voles, red breasted bullfinches, Algerian wall lizards and midwife frogs.

 Flora

 The natural vegetation appears in three separate sectors.
 Under 900 m, in very clearly defined areas.
 Between 800/900 m and 1600 m is the domain of the black oak.
 From 1600 m upwards, we find the juniper and the high pastures where the gentian, a plant in danger of extinction, can be found.

 Human occupation

 The villages in the Serra da Estrela Natural Park area are mainly at the bottom of the mountains and date back to medieval times.
 However, before this other cultures left their mark on this area.
 One of the most notable examples of the Roman presence are the remains at Famalicão and Folgosinho, of the road that connected Mérida to Braga.
 The route by which it crosses the mountain would certainly have caused difficulties in construction.
 The Arab influence is seen in the irrigation system and the fruit orchards while the Visigothic culture organized all rural space by applying the Visigoth Code.